yanchenglee98/tp/docs/UserGuide.md

 ## 5 Advanced Features

-In this section, you will learn how to edit the blocks, floors and rooms configurations
+In this section, you will learn how to edit the blocks, floors and rooms configurations.

 <div markdown="block" class="alert alert-danger">

 **:exclamation: Caution:**<br>

-- All of Hall-y's data (including residents and events) will be deleted if the resident's block or room is no longer within the allowed range after updating the configuration.

 - This feature is for advanced users only!
 Please ensure that you know what you are doing before proceeding.

+- All of Hall-y's data (including residents and events) will be deleted if the resident's block or room is no longer within the allowed range after updating the configuration.

 - Please ensure that the changed values are within the specified range, otherwise the application will reset them to the default values. <br>